GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 #### Creating a Release (Production only)

-##### IDP
+##### IdP

-The IDP includes a script to create a release based on a merged pull request.
-It relies on [`gh`](https://cli.github.com/), the Github cli.
+The IdP includes a script to create a release based on a merged pull request.
+It relies on [`gh`](https://cli.github.com/), the GitHub cli.
 Install that first (`brew install gh`) and get it connected to the identity-idp repo.
 Then, run the script to create a release:

 ```shell
 scripts/create-release <PR_NUMBER>